raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 (either a response to a client-initiated request, or a server-initiated message) with a keepalive interval value less than ten seconds.
-If a client receives a Keepalive message specifying a keepalive interval value less than ten seconds this is an error and the client MUST forcibly abort the connection immediately.
+If a client receives a Keepalive message specifying a keepalive interval value less than ten seconds this is a fatal error and the client MUST forcibly abort the connection immediately.

 A keepalive interval value of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days)